 From the chooser select <LOCAL-DATA> for Server and MEGI_IR for Dataset.
 Click Connect.

-Choose the FY2E IR satellite data Image Type, and select a relative time of 5 most recent images.
+Choose the FY2E IR satellite data Image Type, and enter a value of 5 in the Relative tab.

 Click Add Source to show the Field Selector.